 The question now is: Can we find a certain trend in the data?

 In this example, the question is whether we can find a period during which the value has grown constantly (e.g. “3 times in a row”).
 However, the idea is to come up with a strategy which allows for more sophisticated analysis.

 One approach, which is fairly easy, is to encode timeseries as strings.
 The advantage is that standard string crunching approaches can be applied on those strings then easily.
 When talking about trends and so on it can be useful to calculate the difference between the current value and the previous value.
 Fortunately PostgreSQL (and SQL in general) provides an easy way to do that:

 test=# SELECT *, data - lag(data, 1) OVER (ORDER BY id) AS diff FROM t_timeseries; id | data | diff ----+------+------ 1 | 11 | 2 | 14 | 3 3 | 16 | 2 4 | 9 | -7 5 | 12 | 3 6 | 13 | 1 7 | 14 | 1 8 | 9 | -5 9 | 15 | 6 10 | 9 | -6 (10 rows)

-After this basic introduction it is time to focus on the real trick.
+After this basic introduction, it is time to focus on the real trick.
 The idea is to use the output of the previous SQL statement and analyze the differences from one row to the next.
 In case the value is higher than zero, we encode it as “u” (for “up”) and in case it is not we use “d” (“down”).
-What does it buy us?
+Where does this get us?
 Well, the advantage is that every move of the series is represented as a single character, which makes it easy to process later on.
-After the encoding process we are using a sliding window.
+After the encoding process we use a sliding window.
 We take all the data from 5 periods (2 before, the current period and 2 later) and turn it into a single string.